Origami-Instructions.com spreading joy one fold at a time

 The next photo shows the completed petal fold.

-Now perform the petal fold three more times (on the other three faces of the diamond), to create the frog base.
+Now perform the petal fold three more times (on the other three faces of the diamond), to create the origami frog base.

 completed petal fold